Pandoa/FirebaseFeatures/docs/auth.md

 </div>

 ### Other Providers
-Examples for the other provides are coming soon.
+Examples for the other providers are coming soon.